How Does Health Insurance Work?

 What Kind of Treatment is Covered?

 Insurance companies cover all sorts of addiction treatments.
-These treatments include the types on the list below:
+These treatments include, but are not limited to the types on the list below:

 - Medical detox

 - Other therapy and counseling

 Medical detox is often the first step in addiction recovery treatment.
 When you stop using drugs, you still have a buildup of drugs in your system.
 When those drugs start to exit your body, you’ll have entered a process called detox.
 With some drugs, you can detox from home.

 However, if you are addicted to alcohol, opioids, or benzodiazepines, you should detox in a medical facility.
 These drugs have dangerous and difficult withdrawal processes, and medical detox can keep you safe and comfortable while the drugs exit your body.

 Next, you can go to either inpatient or outpatient rehab.
 Some rehab facilities even have medical detox facilities on site so that you don’t have to travel to two different places for treatment.
 Whether you choose inpatient or outpatient rehab will depend largely on your drug of choice and your level of support at home.

 If you’re addicted to an especially dangerous drug and/or have a limited support network at home, inpatient rehab will likely provide the best choice.
 These residential programs provide highly structured therapy far away from potential triggers.
 Outpatient rehab provides many of the same therapies, but patients live at home and go to the rehab center during the day for treatment.